- You may be considered a high-risk driver for several reasons, including if you had your policy cancelled because

 - Some insurance companies deal exclusively with high-risk drivers.

 - You can request an uncertified copy of your driver’s licence history upon completing a driving-education course for $12 through ServiceOntario.

 A spotty driving record can make it difficult for anyone to get an affordable auto insurance rate.
-If you have been in car accidents, or have a number of traffic infractions, or a combination of the two tickets, and penalties, it is possible you are classified as a high-risk driver.
+If you have been in car accidents or have several traffic infractions or a combination of the two tickets and penalties, you may be classified as a high-risk driver.
 Not only should you expect to pay more for car insurance, but you may also have a tough time finding a company that will insure you.

 A high-risk driver is someone who an insurance company believes is a bigger-than-average risk, and therefore, poses a greater chance of filing a claim.
 For example, if you have an impaired driving conviction.

 You may also be considered a high-risk driver if you have:

 - had your policy cancelled because you’ve failed to pay your premiums